Best Brooks Running Shoes

 Still, though, it is a fairly straightforward process.
 All you really need to do is stay on top of the cleaning process and your shoes should not become too filthy and smelly.
 You can merely use a damp cloth and a mild detergent (or regular soap) to wash them.

-A good example of a running shoe that will fall under this category is one that offers plenty of support while you run.
+A good example of sneakers that will fall under this category is one that offers plenty of support while you run.
 Of course, you should also be stretching your arches every day to also assist with the pain.